IntersectAustralia/mytardis/tardis/tardis_portal/static/user_guide/index.rst

 .. image:: images/exp_datasets.png

-**Downloading Datasets**
+**Downloading Experiments**

-Datasets can be viewed by clicking on their title in the Experiment page.
-The files in a dataset will be displayed on the right-hand side of the page and descriptive metadata will be displayed on the left.
-If the dataset contains image data, previews will be displayed on the left.
+Experiments can be viewed by clicking on their title in the Project page.
+The files in an experiment will be displayed on the right-hand side of the page and descriptive metadata will be displayed on the left.
+If the experiment contains image data, previews will be displayed on the left.
 Clicking on a preview image will display the image at a larger resolution.

 .. image:: images/dataset.png
    :width: 100%

-The files in a dataset can be viewed in the browser, with 100 files for each page appearing by default.
+The files in an experiment can be viewed in the browser, with 100 files for each page appearing by default.
 They can be downloaded either as a single archive (via |tar|) or individually (via the |download| button next to each file).
 Clicking on the checkbox to the left of a file will select it and allow